-3.15 Serial peripheral interface (SPI)/Inter-integrated sound interfaces (I2S)
+3.18 Serial peripheral interface (SPI)/Inter-integrated sound interfaces (I2S)

-The SPI is able to communicate up to 18 Mbit/s in slave and master modes in full-duplex and half-duplex communication modes.
+Up to two SPIs are able to communicate up to 18 Mbit/s in slave and master modes in full-duplex and half-duplex communication modes.
 The 3-bit prescaler gives 8 master mode frequencies and the frame size is configurable from 4 bits to 16 bits.